Supporting Analog Legacy Systems in Healthcare and Public Safety

 Buzzwords focus on cloud subscriptions and digital transformation.
 Our reality?
 Critical services rely on legacy systems every single day.

-• jei equipement for hospitals_emergency servicesHospitals: We recently helped a medical center in California replace an older system with JEI equipment, recording both analog radio and phones while adding VoIP.
+• jei equipement for hospitals_emergency servicesHospitals: We recently helped a medical center in California replace an older system with JEI equipment, including communication recorders and data recorders, recording both analog radio and phones while adding VoIP.
 It was a first-time buy for them that we were able to make simple, affordable, and reliable.

-• Public safety: Many smaller police and fire departments only need to record a handful of 911 lines.
+• Public safety: Many smaller police and fire departments only need to record a handful of 911 lines with communication recorders.
 Instead of paying for enterprise platforms built for massive agencies, they choose cost-effective recorders that do the job without overcomplicating the setup.

 • Mental health facilities: Secure, prison-style institutions use JEI to monitor phones and radios across their campuses.
-These organizations depend on stability, not bells and whistles.
+These organizations depend on stability, not bells and whistles from public safety recording systems.

 Analog isn’t holding these agencies back, it’s helping them protect patients, staff, and citizens with confidence.